Schoolgirls in Chains is a 1973 USA horror by Don Jones. With Gary Kent, John Parker and Stafford Morgan.

 Current UK status: Passed 18 uncut UK: The Director's Cut was passed 18 uncut for:

-Don't Answer the Phone! is a 1980 USA horror thriller by Robert Hammer.
+Don't Answer the Phone is a 1980 USA horror thriller by Robert Hammer.
 With James Westmoreland, Ben Frank and Flo Lawrence.

 Cut for an MPAA R rating and for UK cinema release.
-The pre-cert video looks likely
+The pre-cert video

-to have been the cut UK cinema version and was seized by police during the video nasties moral panic.
+looks likely to have been the cut UK cinema version and was seized by police during the video nasties moral panic.
 Uncut in the US in an unrated version.

 Summary Review: It's Nasty

-A deeply disturbed photographer and
+A deeply disturbed

-misogynistic ways.
+hang-ups and misogynistic ways.

 The movie's nasty and what there is of a plot is goofy.
 But Nicholas Worth scares the hell out of me every time I watch this.
 At once smug and terrified, forceful and helpless, his whimpering